Ngorongoro Crater and Serengeti Safari

 Ngorongoro Crater Photo Safari full days

 For successful wildlife photography one needs not only great subjects but also great angles and backgrounds.
 There is no off-road driving allowed in the crater which means that we are not, like on so many other safaris, parked on top of our subjects.
 This means that our angles are superior and that we can compose our subjects within our frames.
-But wait, there is more: Not only do we have better angles and room for composition but we have perfect backgrounds throughout the day on this Tanzania photography tour.
+But wait, there is more: not only do we have better angles and room for composition but we have perfect backgrounds throughout the day.
 The steep crater walls offer magnificent green and blue hued backgrounds that eliminate the usual dynamic range issues, and which allow you to create breathtakingly beautiful fine art imagery.

 ngorongoro crater photo safari - an elephant in flowers

-We will break for breakfast and lunch on the crater floor and the picnic site is also one of the best locations in the crater for photography.
-You will be able to photograph hippo at eye-level to your heart’s content and you will be able to get inflight shots of the extremely elegant Grey Crowned Cranes.
+We will break for breakfast and lunch on the crater floor and the picnic site is also one of the best locations in the crater for photography where you will be able to get inflight shots of the extremely elegant Grey Crowned Cranes.
 Zebras come down to drink in close proximity of our picnic spot too.

 lion cubs photographed on a ngorongoro crater photo safari